celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator.md

 celocli validatorgroup:list
 ```

-If you find your validator still not getting elected you may need to faucet yourself more funds and bond a greater deposit to command more voting weight!
+If you find your Validator still not getting elected you may need to faucet yourself more funds and bond a greater deposit to command more voting weight!

 At any moment you can check if you are validating running the following command: